smilebasti/npmGrafStats/README.md

 ## required things for the installation

 1) create influx Organisation npmgrafstats
-2) Create a Bucket and a Tocken for npmgrafstats
+2) Create a Bucket and a API-Tocken for npmgrafstats
 3) Set HOME_IPS to your External/Public IP (if multiple external IP Addresses separated them with \| )
 4) get your GeoLite2-City.mmdb from the geoliteupdate container (docker-compose file below)
 5) Start the docker container or docker compose with ajusted settings